HMAS Melbourne (II)

 Repair work kept Melbourne alongside in Sydney for three months.
 She returned to sea on 11 May 1964 and commenced work up exercises off the coast of New South Wales.
 She sailed from Sydney for her South East Asian deployment on 22 June which took her to New Guinea, the Philippines, Hong Kong, Singapore and Malaysia.

-To operate the new aircraft Melbourne required a major refit and consequently underwent a lengthy modernisation at HMA Naval Dockyard, Garden Island, between December 1967 and February 1969.
-The refit incorporated a communications upgrade and a new radar suite consisting of both Dutch and US radars.
-The British Type 293 surface search set was retained and a single LW-02 air-surveillance scanner was installed over the bridge.
-Abaft the funnel an SPN-35 carrier-controlled approach scanner was mounted within a dome and on the lattice mast a TACAN aerial and ECM pods were mounted.
+Upon her return to Sydney, Melbourne commenced preparations for a major refit and modernisation conducted at Garden Island Dockyard to enable her to operate her new aircraft.
+She remained alongside in Sydney until February 1969.
+The refit included a communications upgrade and a new radar suite consisting of both Dutch and American radars.
+The British Type 293 surface search set was retained and an LW-02 air-surveillance radar was installed over the bridge.
+Abaft the funnel, an SPN-35 carrier-controlled approach radar was mounted within a dome, and on the lattice mast a new tactical air navigation (TACAN) aerial and electronic countermeasures (ECM) pods were mounted.

+Following temporary repairs at Singapore, Melbourne returned to sea on 27 June bound for Australia.
+She arrived in Sydney on 9 July.
 Repairs were once again carried out at Cockatoo Island Dockyard in Sydney and on completion Melbourne resumed her exercise and training commitments.
-Melbourne was again cleared of blame in relation to this incident.

 The Flagship deployed extensively throughout 1970 and visited Osaka, Japan, for Australia's National Day at the EXPO 70 exposition where her band participated in the 'Waltzing Matilda Review'.
 Following this visit Melbourne participated in a variety of exercises in the Far East with units of the RAN, RN and other regional navies.
 In December 1970 her three squadrons were disembarked and she commenced another major refit at Garden Island during which her flight deck was strengthened and her catapult rebuilt with a bridle catcher extension.
 During the same year an additional eight A4-G and two TA-G Skyhawk aircraft were delivered.
 In August, following nine months in dockyard hands, Melbourne rejoined the fleet and sailed for shake down and work-ups off Jervis Bay.
 In September she embarked her Carrier Air Group (CAG) consisting of 805, 816 and 817 Squadrons and sailed in October to participate in exercises off Hawaii in November.
 She returned to Sydney on completion for leave, maintenance and storing.